Jason-cs18/DLTK/README.md

 # DLTK
-This guide offers an in-depth introduction to deep learning toolkits, including model design and deployment, through a practical image classification example using Vision Transformer.
+In this comprehensive guide, we provide an extensive overview of deep learning toolkits, covering model design and deployment, with practical examples of image classification, object detection, semantic segmentation, and text-to-image synthesis.
+This guide is perfect for beginners and experts alike looking to gain a deeper understanding of the various applications of deep learning in machine learning.

 <p align="center">
   <img src="https://github.com/Jason-cs18/DLTK/blob/main/imgs/dlsys_outline.png" />